 Make sure you leave about 1/3 of space at the top to allow plenty of room for the bread to rise.
 Gently brush over the dough with another good layer of oil.

-Step Four: Cover it up with tin foil.
+Step 4: Cover it up with tin foil.

 Place the pot directly on the hot coals in your campfire, or even just on your BBQ grill at home.
-It should be ready in about twenty minutes – and the fresh smell will certainly let you know when it’s close.
+It should be ready in about twenty minutes.
+The fresh smell will let you know when it’s close!